 - Prepare and submit your pre-screening video(s) based on the Audition Repertoire requirements for your conducting area.

-- The applied lesson instructor(s) in your area can assist you with any questions you have regarding your pre-screen submission.
+- The conducting instructor(s) in your area can assist you with any questions you have regarding your pre-screen submission.

 - Music Theory